What is voter ID?

 Most voters will already have an accepted form of photo ID that they can use.

-ID documents must be suitably secure and include your photo, such as a passport or driving licence.
+ID documents must be suitably secure and include your photo, such as a passport or driving licence and include:

 The full list of accepted ID can be found on the Government website.

 If you don’t have any of the forms of ID which are on the Government list, you can apply online for a Voter Authority Certificate.
-This is a temporary form of ID that is used by the voter authority (Derby City Council) which will allow you to vote in the 2023 Local Elections.
+This is a temporary form of ID that is used by the voter authority (Derby City Council) which will allow you to vote at a polling station.

 Frequently asked questions